francojposa/personal-site/_dev_setup_guides/python-setup-macos.md

 ```

 ### Create a Virtual Environment With a Different Python Version
-Virtualenvwrapper also offers a convenient way to point to which Python version a new virtualenv should be created with, without needing to mess with Pyenv directly or worry about the current enviroment:
+Virtualenvwrapper can also point to which Python version a new virtualenv should be created with, without needing to mess with Pyenv directly or worry about the current environment:

 ```
 (temp380) % pyenv version